orbs-network/books/README.md

 ### Registering new books

-The contract will only register nwe books that comply with the JSON format of the contract struct `book`.
+The contract will only register new books that comply with the JSON format of the contract struct `book`.

 Here is the structure of a valid book JSON format.
 ```js